biosails/BioX-Workflow-Command-Docs/why-use-biox-workflow-command.md

 ### Reproducible Research

 Sharing a workflow with another group is an easy as sharing a your yaml workflow file.
 Rerunning an analysis is as easy as executing 'biox run' from your project directory.
+BioX runs your analysis from a single file, making it very easy to quickly get an idea of the steps of a workflow.

 ### Support your support staff